 For years now, many people have found smoking to be a relaxing pastime.
-As of 2016, according to the CDC (Center for Disease Control), 37.8 million people in the U.S. make smoking a regular habit.
-While smoking is a common practice, that doesn’t mean its a healthy one: 16 million Americans live with a smoking-related disease, and 1 in 5 Americans die from smoking-related causes.
+As of 2016, according to the CDC, 37.8 million people in the U.S. make it a regular habit.
+While smoking is a common practice, it certainly isn’t a healthy one: 16 million Americans live with a related disease, and 1 in 5 Americans die from related causes.

 If you smoke cigarettes and are also experiencing hearing loss, did you know that the two could be connected?
 Here are some of the reasons why smoking can impact your hearing.